372groupproject/milestones-team31-juepingwang-cameron168/code/README.txt

+helloWorld.fs - Prints out hello world.
+somethingElse.fs - prints out integer division by 2 of an odd number, and also creates a mutable variable.

 In order to get the f sharp programs to work on windows the following steps must be taken:
 - Download visual studio
 - Create a new project